andrewrichardson701/Stockbase/README.md

 - Updated cable_transaction table to now include the shelf_id.
 SQL queries updated.
 - Added error checking from urls to the pages where they are needed and adjusted the error query strings to be more useful.
 - Admin global settings restore defaults now restores the default theme too.
+- Fixed some of the forms not working due to some mobile css format things.
+There might be some more to find yet.

 </details>
 <details>